 France and the UK had a shortage of manpower during the last years of the war.
-So China -who favored the Allies- sent 140,000 laborers to Europe between 1916 and 1918 to work in factories, dig trenches, build roads, etc.
+So China -who favored the Allies- sent 140,000 laborers to Europe.
+They arrived between 1916 and 1918 and worked in factories, dug trenches, built roads, etc.

-And according to some researchers, some of those workers would have brought the disease to Europe because there was a flu outbreak in the villages along the the Great Wall in late 1917.
+And, according to some researchers, these workers would have brought the disease to Europe.
+They sustain there was a flu outbreak in the Chinese villages along the Great Wall in late 1917.

-And upon arrival to Europe, 3,000 Chinese workers fell ill.
+And it is a fact that upon arrival in Europe, 3,000 Chinese workers fell ill.

 1) the workers from that area arrived in Europe in January 1918.
-And smaller flu outbreaks had been reported in France before that, as far back as 1916.
+And smaller flu outbreaks were reported in France before that, as far back as 1916.

-2) the Chinese allies disembarked in western Canada, crossed the country by train, and embarked again on Canada’s eastern shore towards Europe.
+2) the Chinese allies disembarked in western Canada.
+They crossed the whole span of the country by train and embarked on Canada’s eastern shore towards Europe.
 All that traveling took several weeks.
 Yet, there was no flu outbreak in Canada.

-3) the places in Europe were the Chinese fell ill already had flu outbreaks, which points to them not bringing the flu, but instead getting it in Europe.
+3) the places in Europe where the Chinese fell ill already had flu outbreaks.
+That points to them not bringing the flu, but getting it in Europe.

-Plus, the current (semi) consensus is that the respiratory outbreaks along the Wall were flare ups of seasonal influenza not connected with the pandemic.
+Plus, the current (semi) consensus is that the respiratory outbreaks along the Wall were flare-ups of seasonal influenza.
+And that they were not connected with the pandemic.